uptonking/note4yaoo/lib-db-pouchdb-community-couchdb.md

 - I've been using CouchDB (and now BigCouch) for about four years and it's both clever and useful.
 We're storing engineering documents (as attachments) and using map/reduce (CouchDB views) to segment the documents by the metadata stored in the fields.
 The only downside is that adding a view with trillions of rows can take quite a while.

 - ## [MiniCouchDB in Rust | Hacker News_202006](https://news.ycombinator.com/item?id=23446852)

+- One of the things that really turned me off from firebase is the rules system where you have to build an ACL there.
+I really disliked trying to essentially build my authorization system into a backend which I couldn't run locally and was primarily edited in their web console.
+  - For me, writing a proxy that sits in front of couchdb is very simple.
+I use JWT tokens that get passed between components in the system.
+I keep my authorization logic out of couch.
+I can write normal unit tests on my proxy.
+And my pouchdb client code mirrors the structure of my backend structure, which is a mental model I really prefer.
+  - I guess I'm saying I think having a separate database for each user makes more sense to me, not less.
   - The only thing I'm struggling with is running code when a document is updated.
 I have a polling client that watches for the _global_changes updates, but it seems really hacky.
 I wish there was a better way to get access to all database changes that looked like firestore functions.
 - _changes should be available in an event stream format for continuous consumption, and you can apply filter functions to the feed?
   - It is, but I am using the global changes feed (so I don't need to create a process for each database which doesn't scale for me).
 And you have to manually create that database to have it work.
 And I have to filter based on my own code, I just wish there was a way to subscribe to high level events.
 In general it works fine but I keep thinking there could be a better way.

 - 👉🏻 In general, we are trying to move away from running your whole application in CouchDB.
 We would prefer that you **have an application layer in front of your CouchDB** instance.
 We recommend that you put up a proxy if you want to expose your replication to PouchDB.
 That way you can add security around that endpoint.
+- If you look back on the history of couchdb on HN for example, the lack of document based ACLs continues to come up as a serious limitation of couchdb.
+Because it speaks http(s) natively, it is a perfect db that can be used directly in place of a lot of the rest of your stack if your use case is a MBaaS.

+- This is an architecture I use a lot.
+The reverse proxy is there to implement the replication, having your application understand the replication protocol is a big ask.
+Instead, your app takes http requests, handles the ones it is supposed to, and forwards database requests directly to (c|p)ouchdb (after checking auth)

+- You're probably write about writing your own authentication layer but it still shouldn't be part of CouchDB or PouchDB.
+A better solution is for some OSS project to build a standard proxy that applies the document level authorization that everyone is asking for.
+No reason for it to be built-in.

 - ## [We have a problem with promises | Hacker News_201505](https://news.ycombinator.com/item?id=9564076)
 - as I mention in the article, ES7 async/await should help fix that